Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Conclusion, Limitations and Future Work

 \section{Conclusion, Limitations and Future Work}

-In this work, we propose IGPO, a simple and effective reinforcement learning framework for training multi-turn LLM-based agents.
+In this work, we propose IGPO, a simple and effective reinforcement learning framework for training multi-turn LLM-based search agents.
 By providing intrinsic, ground-truth-aware supervision at every turn while preserving alignment with the final objective, IGPO delivers dense and stable training signals.
 Extensive experiments across in-domain and out-of-domain benchmarks demonstrate that IGPO consistently outperforms strong baselines, achieving higher accuracy and better sample efficiency, particularly for smaller models where sparse rewards are most problematic.
+Moreover, IGPO demonstrates remarkable robustness to reward hacking while introducing only negligible computational costs.
+In doing so, it successfully addresses two critical bottlenecks inherent in existing fine-grained credit assignment RL algorithms: reward hacking and computational inefficiency.

 However, our approach still relies on the availability of ground-truth answers, which limits its applicability in open-ended settings.
 In future work, we plan to extend IGPO to broader agentic scenarios beyond search, including tasks without explicit supervision.